mCaptcha/cache/README.md

   website.

-- If at `t=x`(where `x<cooldown`), another user visits the same website, the counter becomes 2 and will auto decrement at `t = cooldown + x`.
+- If at `t=x`(where `x<cooldown`), another user visits the same website, the counter becomes 2 and will auto decrement at `t = cooldown + x` for second user.

   Note that, for the decrement to work, we require two different timers that goes off at two different instants.
 The current(`v0.1.3`) of